|Driving Wheels||3ft 8ins|

 1363 also spent some time after the second world war on similar duties at Weymouth; there trains ran along public roads and for this it was fitted with a warning bell, the mounting holes for which can be seen on the left side running plate, just ahead of the cab.
 It was named Viking for a while there.

 After withdrawal from British Railways service 1363 remained to become Laira’s last steam locomotive, eventually being bought by a group of GWS members and presented to the Society.
 It trundled in steam at Totnes in August 1964, where it was restored to full working order.
 In May 1969, 1363 moved to the Society depot at Bodmin, where it received a new front buffer beam, fabricated on a submarine depot courtesy of the Royal Navy.
-Upon closure of the Bodmin Depot it moved to Didcot where, after several years in use, and then on static display, it is now under overhaul.
+Upon closure of the Bodmin Depot it moved to Didcot where, after several years in use it was taken out of service in the late 1970s It was then placed on static display.

 1363 is the oldest genuine GWR engine at Didcot.

 The overhaul of 1363 is underway and it is hoped that it will be operational again in 2021.

 |Home Base||Current Status||Owner|